-So many questions arise and it is quite confusing on how to start when we do not have any data upfront.
+So many questions arise and it is quite confusing how to start when we do not have any data upfront.

 Planning is a vital part of starting the sprint.
-It clarifies the part on what is expected out of this sprint through a Sprint Goal and also a plan in the form of Sprint Backlog.
+It clarifies the part on what is expected out of this sprint through a Sprint Goal and also a plan in the form of a Sprint Backlog.

 Sprint Goal helps us understand the purpose and Sprint Backlog guides us on how to achieve the goal.